bobbycomet/Conky-Studio/README.md

 ### Starter themes (a few clicks, then edit)

-These are purposefully unfinished, they are to help you learn and explore, while also giving you a headstart on a clean looking HUD.
+These are purposefully unfinished; they are to help you learn and explore, while also giving you a head start on a clean-looking HUD.

 <img width="1920" height="1080" alt="Screenshot_20260731_150901" src="https://github.com/user-attachments/assets/c00d10ef-eb56-40f7-9c81-bba90cd90946" />